DouglaNyabasa/DouglaNyabasa/README.md

 I am a passionate Full Stack Software Developer, I specialize in creating robust and scalable applications using a diverse tech stack.
 On the server side, I leverage Java with Spring and microservices architecture, integrating Kafka for enhanced scalability and real-time data processing.
 For mobile development, I utilize Flutter to build beautiful, high-performance applications for both Android and iOS platforms.
-My expertise in web development encompasses React.js for dynamic user interfaces and Node.js for efficient server-side scripting.
+My expertise in web development encompasses React.js for dynamic user interfaces.
 I am proficient in managing databases with MySQL and MongoDB, ensuring optimal data storage and retrieval.
 Additionally, I have a strong focus on UI/UX design, using Figma to create intuitive and engaging user experiences.
 I thrive on challenges and continuously seek opportunities to innovate and improve user experiences through cutting-edge technology.

 <br/>